KesseNones/EcksDee-Programming-Language/README.md

 Short for "make", makes a variable.
 The ```mak``` keyword causes the top value of the stack to be read and associated with the desired ```VAR_NAME``` given.
 If the stack is empty, an error is thrown because there's no value to assign to ```VAR_NAME```.

 Once the value is read from the top of the stack, its type is analyzed and read in as well.
-If the variable with ```VAR_NAME``` was previously made, an error is thrown because a variable can't be made more than once without extra measures. <br>
+If the variable with ```VAR_NAME``` was previously made, an error is thrown because a variable can't be made more than once without extra measures.

 The general syntax for this keyword is: <br>
 ```var mak VAR_NAME ;``` <br>
 Which saves top value ```x``` from the stack as ```VAR_NAME```.